cjdbarlow/Part-One/inhalational-anaesthetic-agents.md

 * A more rapid induction, as the target F<sub>a</sub> is reached more rapidly

 In **liquid injection**, anaesthetic agent is injected into the breathing system.
 This causes:
 * A very large degree of overpressure
 In this circumstance, the rate of rise of end-expired agent concentration is identical for different agents.
-    * i.e. onset is independent of the blood:gas coefficient.
+    * i.e. Onset is independent of the blood:gas coefficient

 ##Mechanism of Action of Inhaled Anaesthetic Agents
 Mechanisms of action can be divided into: